WahabBasa/NoteToSelf-privacy-policy/index.md

 - Track your location
 - Collect analytics about your usage

-## Third-Party Services

-The App uses:
-- **OpenAI Whisper** - For speech-to-text conversion
-- **ElevenLabs** - For text-to-speech audio generation

-These services process your voice data solely to provide the reminder functionality.
-Please refer to their respective privacy policies for more information.

 ## Data Security

 - All data transmission is encrypted using HTTPS